wagga40/pxget/README.md

 # PXGET

-A Python script to fetch IP addresses of VMs and containers from a Proxmox Virtual Environment (PVE).
-The script uses the `proxmoxer` library to connect to the Proxmox API, retrieve network information, and output the results either to the console or to a JSON file.
+A Python script to fetch IP addresses and MAC addresses of VMs and containers from a Proxmox Virtual Environment (PVE).
+The script uses the `proxmoxer` library to connect to the Proxmox API, retrieve network information, and output the results in various formats.

 ## Prerequisites